porismltd/open-standards/docs/techniques.md

             <p>metric (or indicator) type.</p>
         </li>
     </ul>
-    <p>An individual data item has a precise value for each of these dimensions.
+    <p class="text-justify">An individual data item has a precise value for each of these dimensions.
 For example, a single bicycle theft has a count
         of one with a specific date and time, a point on the map and a metric type denoting bicycle theft.
 But much data is only available at an aggregated level, so data might contain a count of thefts in general within an area (e.g. a police neighbourhood) over a time period (e.g. a calendar month).</p>

     <p>The data structure therefore needs to record data at the most detailed level at which it is available and needed.
 Aggregations
         over longer time periods, bigger areas and broader metric types may be generated on the fly (as in a spreadsheet’s pivot table) or aggregated in batch and stored for future reference.</p>